[cover image credit: "Garter Star" by dbking is licensed under CC BY 2.0.]

 Later, two more Clopton ancestors became members of the Order:

-Descendants of William Clopton, Gentleman, and his wife Ann (Booth) Dennett are eligible to belong to The Society of the Friends of St. George's and Descendants of the Knights of the Garter.
-Applications may be ordered by emailing friends@st-georges-windsor.org or writing to: The Honorable Secretary, The Curfew Tower, Windsor Castle, Windsor, SL4 1NJ.
+Descendants of William Clopton, Gentleman, and his wife Ann (Booth) Dennett are eligible to belong to American Patrons of St. George's and Descendants of the Knights of the Garter or The Association of the Descendants of the Knights of the Garter.
+Apply online to American Patrons of St. George's at https://apsg.app.neoncrm.com/forms/apsg-membership.; to request more information, email info@apsg.org.

 Annual meetings of Descendants are held in Australia, New Zealand, and Washington, D.C.; while, the Garter Ceremony - at which the sovereign of the U.K. presides - takes place each year at St. George's Chapel, Windsor Castle, in England.